smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/03 - Table Types.md

 --------------------------------------------------------------------------------------------------------
 #### Table Variable

-Table variables are much like temporary tables.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Table variables are much like temporary tables.
 They are used when passing a record set to a stored procedure.
 Each database may implement table variables slightly differently, but Microsoft SQL Server has the following considerations.

 *  You can place constraints on the table except for `FOREIGN KEY` constraints.
 *  The constraints must be placed on the table on creation.